 Currently, Tranquilo Bay has 9 cabanas and there are future plans to build up to 6 more.
 This intimate eco lodge provides guests with a peaceful getaway on a remote piece of land in Panama's Caribbean Coast.
 Included in your stay are all meals and activities on site.

-There are several islands to choose from when booking your stay in Bocas del Toro, and you'll find that each has a different vibe.
+There are several islands to choose from when exploring Bocas del Toro, and you'll find that each has a different vibe.
 From party vibes of the main city, to beach huts on Playa Red Frog to totally off the beaten path jungles that surround Tranquilo Eco Lodge, there is a little something for everyone.

 When choosing accommodation in Bocas, you must consider the location first and foremost, as most hotels are a boat taxi ride away from anything else.
 This means you'll want to be sure you're happy in the location you choose.